Dissertation Topics Focused on Social Media and Young People

 3) 5 more minutes…is social media addictive and what are the effects of this?

 Young people turn to, and become strongly invested in any platform that enables them to link with peers and fit in with their sub-group.
-It is widely accepted that social media can be an arena in which young people are compulsively checking in on, and interacting with.
+It is widely accepted that social networking can be an arena in which young people are compulsively checking in on, and interacting with.
 At what stage does this compulsion become addiction, how does this addiction manifest itself and what are the effects?

 Reference: Hawi, N.S. and Samaha, M., 2016.
 ‘The relations among social media addiction, self-esteem, and life satisfaction in university students’.
 Social Science Computer Review, p.0894439316660340.